Easy Guide: How To Get Monstera To Flower In Your Garden?

 Information regarding the exact timing of Monstera flowering is lacking.
 This is because Monstera generally produces blooms only in its natural habitat.
 And that they don’t have specific blooming seasons, unlike other flowering tropicals.

 Meanwhile, Monstera that grows in the nursery is more tricky to develop flowers.
 It may be caused by the growing conditions that are less similar to its native habitat.
-However, we know that Monstera will go dormant in the cold seasons, from autumn October to winter.
-They will wake up in the spring and summer.

 During that time, you can expect new leafy growth.
 And if you are lucky, you may see its flower starting to rise.
 But it must be taken into account that the age of your Monstera is the key!
 Also, proper flowering Monstera care is crucial to guarantee a successful flowering stage.

-3. Signs That Monstera Is Ready To Flower
+3. Signs that Monstera is Ready to Flower

 Despite the fact that Monstera plants that grow in the wild are the ones which will produce blooms, there’s nothing wrong to get insights into signs they show when they are about to flower.

 The first sign is none other than your Monstera is mature.
 You can see vividly the fenestration, holes, and sometimes split leaves once the plant reaches 2 to 5 years old after planting.
-By that time, you can prepare yourself to encourage flowering.
-Scroll down to know tips on how to get Monstera to flower!

 Besides, you may notice that your tropical beauties start developing flower stalks or peduncles with around 2-18 inches.
 Then, the spadix emerges in the center of the plant.
 The spadix will rise up to 6 inches before being covered with a white, boat-like inflorescence that many think that’s the bloom.

 This white ‘flower’ will last for 2-3 days and then fall off, leaving the spadix alone.
 In addition, Monstera spadix will further grow into a tasty fruit.
 It is rare for Monstera to bear fruit.
-Thus, people call it a delicacy.

-4. How Long Does It Take Monstera To Bloom?
+4. How Long Does It Take Monstera to Bloom?

 Your Monstera plants need to be mature to bloom.
 Generally, it takes three years after planting before they are ready to flower and bear fruits.
 Nonetheless, the period may vary from 2 to 5 years depending on growing conditions and the species.

 Unlike other flowers that require specific time to fully blooming, Monstera Deliciosa will produce flowers with the fruit.
 It is because the plant needs a lengthy period to mature, have the bloom, and eventually fruiting.
-The Monstera spadix, which was previously hidden inside the white inflorescence, will later transform into a long, kernel-like fruit you can consume once it ripens.

-Steps To Encourage Monstera Flowering
+Steps to Encourage Monstera Flowering

 We should acknowledge that most Monstera plants grow flowers in the wild.
 So, encouraging Monstera blooms as houseplants or garden plants may be tricky.
 However, it will be unfortunate not to give a shot to help these beauties blooming.

 Hence, we have prepared some indoor plant flowering tips on how to get Monstera to flower as well as simple gardening techniques to support the growth.
-Check them out!

 1. Ensure Proper Lighting Conditions

 If you want to have a healthy Monstera with flowers, you should not ignore light requirements.
 It is essential to ensure photosynthesis, a process which produces energy to thrive.
-Besides, the process helps your Monstera leaves to get that dark green color.

 Furthermore, light is crucial to promote fenestration as well as flowering.
 Those tropicals that don’t get enough light will grow small without fenestration.
-You can also expect no blooms in the near future.

 To ensure proper sunlight exposure, consider planting Monstera under bright, indirect light.
 If you grow them in pots, set them near your patio where the roof can protect them from the scorching sun.
-Alternatively, setting up the planters under shady trees is also a great idea.

 2. Maintaining Optimal Temperature and Humidity

-As we previously discussed, Monstera plants favor high moisture (60-80%) with mild temperatures of approximately 65°F to 85°F. You can get the requirements by adding water to the soil once the surface, around 2 inches, is dry.
+You can get the requirements by adding water to the soil once the surface, around 2 inches, is dry.
 Low humidity may cause yellowing and browning leaves which later will droop.

 Meanwhile, extremely hot temperatures will lead to crisp foliage.
 With that being said, flowering may be hampered due to these extreme conditions.
 Therefore, it is important to adjust those factors to stimulate blooming.
-You can provide shelter for your Monstera to the terrace when the arid and blistering summer season comes.
-Don’t forget to schedule regular watering to avoid dehydration.

 3. Fertilization Techniques

 Besides the growing conditions, fertilization is another flowering Monstera care you must take note of.
 Even though they are not heavy feeders, giving nutrient boosts will help encourage flowering.
-Moreover, Monstera in pots usually depletes nutrients so fast, knowing they don’t have sources of organic matter other than the soil.

 Choose fertilizers with nitrogen, phosphorus, and potassium that can enhance growth, including flowering.
 There are several formulations and rations you can pick.
 But for blooming, the 15-30-15 ratio is the best.

-If you try liquid fertilizer, see the instructions.
-Blend it with water to half-strength to avoid fertilizer burn.
-You can add the mixture following the watering schedule.
 However, the granule fertilizer can be applied directly to the soil.
 We usually mix it with the potting soil to get better results.
 The same method also applies to compost.

 As a side note, don’t fertilize Monstera during their dormancy (usually from fall to winter).
 The best time to add fertilizer for Monstera is around spring and summer when the tropicals are at their fast growth stage.